AndrewJNet/CopyMMSFiles/README.md

 - [Nathan Ziehnert](https://z-nerd.com/) for adding PowerShell 7 support
 - As well as edits by [Jon Warnken](https://github.com/mrbodean), [Oliver Baddeley](https://github.com/BaddMann), and [Jorge Suarez](https://github.com/jorgeasaurus)

 This script is provided as-is with no guarantees.
-As of April 28, 2024, version 1.5 was tested with no errors using the following configurations:
+As of October 20, 2024, version 1.6 was tested with no errors using the following configurations:

-- Windows 11 23H2 using Windows PowerShell 5.1
+- Windows 11 24H2 using Windows PowerShell 5.1
-- Windows 11 23H2 using PowerShell 7.4.2
+- Windows 11 24H2 using PowerShell 7.4.5
-- Ubuntu using PowerShell 7.4.2
+- Ubuntu using PowerShell 7.4.5